bacon1933/ZillowPhotosDownloader/README.md

 ```

 Futhermore, if you needed the images in the JPG format, you can add '-j', '-jpg' or '--jpg' to do so.
-I personally would stick with webp because it has noticeably better compression in terms of quality.
-The script downloads webp by default.
+I personally would stick with WebP because it has noticeably better compression in terms of quality.
+The script downloads WebP by default.
 Example to download JPG only:
 ```
 python ZillowPhotosDownloader.py -j [Zillow URL]
 ```